Step One: Create a Trip

 Some fishermen prefer to target white bass at night, using a lantern to attract schools into casting range.
 These scrappy fighters can reach a foot and a half in length, so hooking one can be a memorable battle for anglers of any size.

 One of the state's most popular game fish, northern pike are a great species to target once youngsters get a little more angling experience under their belts.
 While the backwaters and sloughs of the Mississippi River are great northern pike habitat in spring, this voracious predator can be caught almost anywhere and during any season.

 Tempt them with spinners, spoons and pike plugs cast to the edges of weedbeds, or try jigging with live bait such as minnows.

 Wisconsin's Fishing Equipment Loan Program

-Want to introduce your child to fishing, but hesitant to invest in expensive rods, reels and other gear?
-Check out the Wisconsin Department of Natural Resources' Website and search for Fishing Equipment Loan Program.
+Want to introduce your child to fishing but hesitant to invest in expensive rods, reels and other gear?
+Check out the Wisconsin Department of Natural Resources' website for loan programs and other recommended kid-friendly spots.
 Through this innovative program, little anglers (and their parents) can "test the waters" by borrowing rods, reels, hooks and other fishing gear for no charge at select state parks and DNR field offices across the state.

 Equipment is available on a first-come, first-served basis and may be borrowed for up to one week.
 To ensure availability, requests should be made in advance to the specific DNR field office or state park from where the equipment will be picked up.
 Most locations offer closed- and open-face fishing rods and reels, casting plugs, bobbers, hooks, line and sinkers.
 BYOB - Bring Your Own Bait.